efriandika/laravel-settings/README.md

     'Settings'  => 'Efriandika\LaravelSettings\Facades\Settings',

-You can now publish the config and migration files:
+You can publish the config and migration files now (Caution: This command will not work if you don't follow previous instruction):

     $ php artisan vendor:publish --provider="Efriandika\LaravelSettings\SettingsServiceProvider"